arleenpandher/Pirate_Race/README.md

 The user wins when they correctly press the buttons corresponding to that direction a specific number of times.

-To win the easy level the score has to be above: 50
+To win the easy level the score has to be above: 25
-To win the medium level the score has to be above: 55 To win the medium level the score has to be above: 10
+To win the medium level the score has to be above: 30 To win the medium level the score has to be above: 10

-## Functionality & MVPs

-In this game, users will be able to:
+Here is a live link of the site: https://arleenpandher.github.io/Pirate_Race/

+## Functionality, MVPs, Features

+1. Randomized directions - Every time a new game start randomized directions with a random color (blue or red) appear on the screen.
+This feature was implemeneted through the use of JavaScript's Math Library.
+Randomizing the direction is extremly beneficial for the user experience because it ensures that everytime a user plays this game they can except a random set of directions to appear.
+Futhermore, the setTimeOut method was used to display and discard directions at a different interval depending on the level.
+It was difficult to use this function due to the asynchronicity, however by implementing the appearance and disappearance of each direction in a sepearte function, the code successfully renders at the correct time.

 1) Start the game
 2) Press the four keyboard buttons that correspond to the four directions